Dhruva (2016 film): Critical response

-The Times of India, gave 4.5 out of 5 stars and stated "Dhruva promises to be an edge-of-the-seat entertainer and it delivers impeccably.
+The Times of India, gave 4 out of 5 stars and stated "Dhruva promises to be an edge-of-the-seat entertainer and it delivers impeccably.
 You won't find yourself looking away from the screen through the two-hour-forty-minute runtime.
 A remake done right."
 Firstpost gave 3 out of 5 stating "Dhruva is an edgy action thriller tale about a smart cop (Ram Charan) pitched against an evil mastermind scientist (Arvind Swamy) and is a very well adapted remake of Thani Oruvan."
-Behindwoods gave 4 out of 5 and stated "With added commercial features, "Dhruva" turns out to be an intelligent and a way more superior than the original film."
 The Indian Express gave 3.5 out of 5 stating "This film has three stars -- its hero Ram Charan Teja, its powerful villain Arvind Swamy and its script."

-123telugu gave 3.5 out of 5 and stated "Dhruva is a perfect comeback film for Charan.
-He should be credited for choosing a unique film like this and giving his best through a standout performance.
-The engaging narration, interesting twists, and some superb mind games are huge assets of this film.
-The film will impress every section of the audience and is bound to do exceptionally well.
-If you ignore the small glitches here and there, this film is a perfect action entertainer to watch out this weekend."
-Indiaglitz commented "'Dhruva' is a self-contained remake with excellent characterizations, arresting episodes, impressive dialogues and fine performances."
-Greatandhra gave the film a 3 out of 5 stating "Apart from few minor issues, the movie is right on track.
-Director Surender Reddy's slick direction, Aravind Swamy's terrific and menacing acting, and Ram Charan's makeover added with good cinematography make the film worth a watch."
 The Hindu rated "‘Dhruva’ leaves you with the feeling of having read a fast-paced, unputdownable thriller."

 In contrast, Hindustan Times rated 4 out of 5 stars and commented "Ram Charan's performance is so physically and mentally fit that it scream for attention while Arvind Swamy balances his viciousness and cunning intellect equally, which is enough to destroy any protagonist.
 Perfect combination for the film."
 Deccan Chronicle gave 3.5 out of 5 stars and stated: "Dhruva's makers had a ready, proven, super-hit script in front of them which is pretty fruitful."